This post may contain affiliate links.

 6. Shop for timeless classics

 Following every fashion fad is expensive and can be wasteful too.
 Mix on-trend purchases with timeless classics, and think ahead when you make a new purchase.
 Some items seem to stand the test of time and can be worn year after year, so make sure your wardrobe has a good balance, to reduce waste and save money.

 7. Avoid impulse shopping

-It’s so easy to get caught up in a fun afternoon of shopping, or get so excited about a sale or bargain, that we buy things we don’t really love or need.
+It’s easy to get caught up in a fun afternoon of shopping, or get so excited about a sale or a bargain, that we buy things we don’t really love or need.
 I think the best test is not to buy something on the spot; if you’re still thinking about it in a week’s time then you probably will value that item, but if it completely slips your mind then it was wise to walk away.

 8. Look for ethical brands

 As we become more mindful about looking after our planet, many manufacturers and retailers are making positive changes to ensure a more eco-friendly and sustainable shopping experience.
 Some companies are much better at this than others, so it’s important to support those making these positive steps – currently the world of retail creates a huge amount of waste and pollution.